 303-866-3434 or 1-800-719-3434

-Employees and supervisors are first encouraged to contact their respective Department Human Resources Office or Department Benefit Administrators with questions and issues.
+Employees and supervisors are encouraged to contact their respective Department Benefit Administrators with initial questions.

 Denver/Boulder & Northern Colorado

 Contact: 303-338-3800, 1-800-632-9700